arianrhodsandlot/nostalgist/docs/src/content/docs/apis/get-status.md

 title: getStatus
 ---

-Get the status of current emulation.
+Get the current status of the emulator instance.

 ## Since
 `0.14.0`